eclipse-iceoryx/iceoryx/iceoryx_examples/ice_multi_publisher/README.md

     Received: id 2 counter 3
     Received: id 1 counter 6

 The subscriber application wakes up periodically, looks for data, and if it received any displays the data.
-It can be seen that that the data arrives in order for any publisher, indciated by a monotonic counter per id.
+It can be seen that the data arrives in order for any publisher, indicated by a monotonic counter per id.
 The order of data of different id is indeterminate since the publishers are sending concurrently.

 ### Resubscriber application